Founded Aug 2023 · AI lab · Private (no SEC filings)

 Primary-vs-reported source discipline.
 Every value-bearing claim on this page is labeled Confirmed (sourced to Cognition's own blog post or the careers page) or Reported (sourced only to contemporaneous reporting from The Information, Bloomberg, TechCrunch, VentureBeat, or similar).
 The In talks label is reserved for rounds and figures that have not closed and are reported as in-progress only.
 The methodology footer's first job is to keep this distinction visible to visitors, since reporter coverage of fast-moving private companies frequently surfaces dollar amounts and valuations the company itself has not formally confirmed.

-No revenue counter.
-Cognition has disclosed three product-level ARR snapshots ($1M Devin September 2024, $73M Devin June 2025, $82M Windsurf at acquisition) plus one combined growth statement (combined enterprise ARR up over 30% in seven weeks post-Windsurf-close).
-Cognition has not disclosed full-company revenue, recognized GAAP revenue, gross margin, net revenue retention, or per-customer ARR.
-The page deliberately omits a single "revenue" headline counter to avoid implying primary-source data that does not exist; the disclosed snapshots are surfaced in the ARR trajectory section instead.
+Revenue and ARR.
+Cognition disclosed product-level ARR snapshots ($1M Devin September 2024, $73M Devin June 2025, $82M Windsurf at acquisition) and one combined growth statement (combined enterprise ARR up over 30% in seven weeks post-Windsurf-close), and at the May 2026 Series D disclosed a $492M company-wide annualized revenue run-rate — the first company-wide figure it has attached a number to.
+Cognition has still not disclosed recognized GAAP revenue, gross margin, net revenue retention, or per-customer ARR, so the headline ARR counter reflects the disclosed annualized run-rate rather than recognized revenue.
+The disclosed snapshots and the run-rate are surfaced in the ARR trajectory section; a standalone GAAP-revenue counter is out of scope until Cognition discloses recognized revenue (e.g. in an S-1 or equivalent registration).

 Pricing-snapshot-not-frozen.
 The Devin self-serve pricing tiers shown above reflect the April 14, 2026 announcement.
 Pricing changes; the recurring refresh task re-fetches the canonical pricing announcement (or the live cognition.ai/devin / cognition.ai/pricing page when one ships) on every cycle and updates the table.
 Visitors who need today's exact pricing should click through to the company's pricing page from the Devin product surface; the table here is a snapshot.